hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * also a debugging advice: `? upath` will tell you what your value really is

-[20:30:02](#167165460231MCBYH:gitter.im) <hiiamboris (NOT THIS ONE)>: people tend to skim the output of `help` quickly as if not expecting it to teach them anything, but it contains this advice as well í ½í¸‰
+[20:30:02](#167165460231MCBYH:gitter.im) <hiiamboris (NOT THIS ONE)>: people tend to skim the output of `help` quickly as if not expecting it to teach them anything, but it contains this advice as well ğŸ˜‰

 ## 22-Dec-2022